Gen-AI4/The-Book/README.md

 - `QDRANT_COLLECTION_NAME`: Name of the collection to query
 - `COHERE_API_KEY`: Your Cohere API key
 - `ENVIRONMENT`: Environment (development, staging, production) - defaults to "development"

+## Hugging Face Space Deployment

+This backend is configured to run on Hugging Face Spaces.
+The following files are used for deployment:

+- `app.py`: Main entry point for the Hugging Face Space
+- `requirements.txt`: Python dependencies
+- `backend/`: Directory containing the main backend application

+## Endpoints

+When deployed on Hugging Face Spaces, the API endpoints are available at:
+- `GET /` - Health check
+- `GET /health` - Health status
+- `GET /docs` - Interactive API documentation (Swagger UI)
+- `POST /chat` - Main chat endpoint for RAG functionality